Alarm for Cobra 11 – The Highway Police

 The last regular episode "Das Team" aired on 12 August 2021.
-In an interview, main star Erdoğan Atalay blamed the stoppage on COVID-19 pandemic.
-In 2022, the series will return in the form of 90-minute TV movies.
+In an interview, main star Erdoğan Atalay blamed the stoppage on the COVID-19 pandemic.
+In 2022, the series returned in the form of 90-minute TV movies.

 Plot

 The tasks of the Cobra 11 team consist primarily in solving crimes and catching the perpetrators.
 Typical elements of the action genre are mixed, so that there are regular car crashes, shootouts, explosions and fistfights.
 These action scenes are elaborately produced in most cases, and appropriately presented in a spectacular way.
 The high number of unrealistic scenes is a common criticism of the series; for example, large explosions often happen after small collisions while people emerge unharmed out of cars which have sustained catastrophic damage.

 Stunts

 The series is known for its extremely well performed stuntwork, which features the destruction of various vehicles in every episode.
-Almost every episode has a distinct structure, with at least one daring action sequence and the pre-title sequence usually consisting of the main event (i.e. a devastating crash on the Autobahn).
+Almost every episode has a distinct structure, with at least one daring action sequence and the pre-title sequence usually consisting of the main event (i.e. a devastating crash on the motorway, a high-speed run before a terrible conflagration, etc...).
 The stuntwork is often so spectacular that it would not look out of place in a full-fledged movie, with cars commonly reaching implausible heights as they vault through the air.